rghoward/projects/Data Analysis Projects/readme.md

 # Data Analysis Projects
+A collection of data analysis projects I've done.
+There are three main folders as listed below:

 ## Clustering Orlando Neighborhoods Based on Covid Cases
 This project was used as a capstone for the IBM Data Science certificate.
 In this project I used the Foursquare API to cluster Orlando neighborhoods into 5 clusters using the elbow method.